nvmwill/nexmo-developer/_documentation/en/messages/concepts/whatsapp-stickers.md

 # Using WhatsApp Stickers with the Messages API

-Stickers allow businesses to communicate with end users in an informal way similar to emojis, but with larger images and which can be customised to represent a brand.
+Stickers allow businesses to communicate with end users in an informal way similar to emojis, but with larger images and which can be customized to represent a brand.

 To send a sticker via the Messages API it is necessary to: